 If you’re reaching for the bleach then turn to this one natural ingredient instead – hydrogen peroxide.
 Just add 2 ounces to the washing machine (if you have a bleach compartment put it in there, if not just in the drum with the washing) and wash as normal.

 Who knew you could use vinegar as an alternative to fabric softener?
 All you need to do is mix 16 ounces of white vinegar with 50 drops of essential oils of your choice.
 This makes about 64 loads, but you just add 1/4 cup to your softener dispenser in the rinse cycle per wash and there you have it.

 Shower Head Cleaner

-This is a recipe I’m trialling as we speak.
-All you need to do to clean your shower head is fill a plastic bag with white vinegar and tie it around the shower head, securing with an elastic band.
+This is a recipe I’m trialing as we speak.
+All you need to do to clean your shower head is fill a plastic bag with white vinegar and tie it around the showerhead, securing with an elastic band.
 Keep it on for a good couple of hours, or overnight if you can, remove the bag and rinse.
 You should experience increased water pressure after this clean.

 Citrus Stove Cleaner

 I always like to keep my stove looking clean and shiny, so this recipe is perfect.
 Mix 8 ounces of water, 2 tablespoons of Castile soap (which you can buy online, basically made from olive oil and soda), 2 tablespoons of baking soda, 5 drops of lemon essential oils and 2 drops of orange essential oils.
 Shake together in a spray bottle and get to work.

 There we have it – 10 easy organic cleaning recipes with ingredients you probably have in your cupboard.
 Have you considered making your own cleaning products before?
 And remember to bookmark this post for future reference.